christopher-adolphe/pokedex-app/README.md

-# pokedex-app
+# Pokedex
+A Pokedex iOS application.

+## Purpose
-Pokedex iOS App to learn the basics of iOS Development using Swift
+ - To learn the basics of iOS Development using Swift.

+## Author
+Christopher Adolphe

+## License
+This project is open source and is available under the MIT License.